AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 **[!UICONTROL Reports]**

-* `PTRREPORTS` - This [!UICONTROL wildcard permission] refers to outdated functionality and will be removed from the Audience Manager user interface shortly.
+* `PTRREPORTS` - This [!UICONTROL wildcard permission] refers to outdated functionality and has been removed from the Audience Manager user interface.

 **[!UICONTROL Models]**